Plymouth remembers Keyham massacre one year on

 Davison, 22, an apprentice crane operator, then turned his pump-action shotgun on himself before armed officers reached him.

-On the first anniversary Plymouth was marking the milestone with a service at the Minster Church of St Andrew and later on a community vigil in North Down Crescent Park.
+On the first anniversary Plymouth was marking the milestone with a service at the Minster Church of St Andrew and later vigils took place in North Down Crescent Park in Keyham and on The Hoe, which were attended by hundreds of people.

 Members of the public and the emergency services attended the 45-minute service alongside politicians and civic leaders.